Skip to content

 Send a secret message, a password, a private thought — encrypted in your browser, destroyed after reading.
 We hold the ciphertext.
 You hold the key.
 We can never combine them.

-5 free notes when you register.
+10 free notes every week.
 No credit card required.

 The cryptographic model